InvertGames/uFrame.Documentation/pages/nodes/view-node.md

 ## Bindings

 You can create bindings in the View node under _Bindings_ section.
-Each bindins will generate a method in the ViewBase class.
+Each bindings will generate a method in the ViewBase class.
 Here are all methods that can be generated:

 `{Name}Changed()`